 I believe that adding more inspirational quotes from other people or more articles from other coaches and authors actually distracts from what really connects with the people who come to the site.
 I truly wanted to offer people different perspectives, but I was also removing responsibility of the quality of the content and the message from myself.
 As a friend of mine recently shared, there can be a lot of fear attached to accepting full responsibility for the message you are sharing.

-I will be leaving the articles from Joel and Loren on the site, but I have decided that from this point on, I am going to focus on what people have been telling me that they connect with, which is my personal journey.
+I will be leaving the articles from Joel on the site, but I have decided that from this point on, I am going to focus on what people have been telling me that they connect with, which is my personal journey.

 I will continue to release segments of The Warrior Sage; Sacred Scars as well as new articles that explore not only the “self-awareness” aspect of my life, but all areas.
 It has been my intention to share all facets of my journey, and I believe that if I am going to continue to explore who I truly am and grow as I wish to inspire others to grow, I will need to be even more open about my journey as a mental, emotional, spiritual, physical and sexual being.
 What the articles and podcast will be about will be a reflection of what I am experiencing in my personal life and what I am learning as I progress through it.